Sarada K. Sarma: Scientific work

-His major research focuses on engineering seismology and geotechnical engineering.
+His major research focused on engineering seismology and geotechnical engineering.
 He specialised in seismic analysis and performance of soil slopes, earth dams and the earthquake resistant design of foundations and design code development and evaluation.

 He developed a new method of analysing the stability of slopes and dams in seismic conditions and calculating the permanent displacements due to strong shaking.
 This method, published in the 1970s (several publications of this method are found in 1973, 1975 and 1979) is named after him (Sarma method) and it is a special case of a Limit Equilibrium method of geotechnical analysis.
 It has been extensively used in seismic analysis software for many years, although nowadays modern finite element analysis software are more widely used for special case studies.

 The Sarma method is called an advanced and rigorous method of static and seismic slope stability analysis.
-It is called advanced because it can take account of non-circular failure surfaces.
+It is called advanced, because it can take account of non-circular failure surfaces.
 Also, the multi-wedge approach allows for non-vertical slices and irregular slope geometry.
-It is called a rigorous method because it can satisfy all the three conditions of equilibrium, horizontal and vertical forces and moments.
+It is called a rigorous method, because it can satisfy all the three conditions of equilibrium, horizontal and vertical forces and moments.
 The Sarma method is nowadays used as a verification to finite element programs (also FE limit analysis) and it is the standard method used for seismic analysis.

 In recognition of his contribution to earthquake engineering, he has been awarded a number of awards and has been invited to give lectures, serve the academic advisory board of several conferences and provide consulting work and advice for various dam projects.
 Sarma retired from Imperial College in 2004.